-Linux drivers require that you import and enroll the QLogic public key to load the drivers in a Secure Boot environment.
+When loading drivers in a Secure Boot environment, Linux drivers require that you import and enroll the QLogic public key.
 Before you begin, ensure that your server supports Secure Boot.

-This section is for use with
+This section is for use with one of the following packages: